josetin21/odin-projects/README.md

 # odin-projects
+boiler plate is for template
-index.html is for html boiler plate template food_recipe.html and things_to_do.html is for html list assignment
+assignment is for list assingment odin links and images is for links and images assignment